Why Coinbase Shares Are Moving Again Today | Benzinga

 Why Coinbase Shares Are Moving Again Today

-Coinbase Global, Inc. (NASDAQ:COIN) shares are trading higher on Tuesday amid a rise in the price of Bitcoin and Ethereum.
-The company was also granted the cryptocurrency exchange permission by Germany's financial regulatory authority, BaFin, to continue its operations in Germany.
+Coinbase Global, Inc. (NASDAQ:COIN) shares are trading lower in sympathy with other bitcoin-related stocks amid a decrease in the price of Bitcoin.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.